tangent3D/Z-FIGHTER/src/readme.md

 An example of a project assembled with this target is [`zf_loader`](https://github.com/tangent3D/Z-FIGHTER/blob/main/src/zf_serial_loader/zf_loader.asm).

-[^1]: If you've compiled z88dk from source and `z80.lib` is not found when linking, navigate to `z88dk/libsrc/_DEVELOPMENT` and execute `make` to build the z80 libraries separately.
+[^1]:If you've compiled z88dk from source and `z80.lib` is not found when linking, navigate to `z88dk/libsrc/_DEVELOPMENT` and execute `make` to build the z80 libraries separately.
-[^2]: If `.env` file is not present, `com_port` will need to be specified on the command line or in your project's Makefile when `send` and `term` operations are performed.
+[^2]:If `.env` file is not present, `com_port` will need to be specified on the command line or in your project's Makefile when `send` and `term` operations are performed.
+[^3]:Uses z88dk's [`Embedded_Z80`](https://github.com/z88dk/z88dk/wiki/NewLib--Platform--Embedded#the-importance-of-const) target.
-[^3]:While this practice is not discouraged, it should be considered a stopgap measure until a system ROM that loads software into RAM from the CompactFlash card is created.
+[^5]:While this practice is not discouraged, it should be considered a stopgap measure until a system ROM that loads software into RAM from the CompactFlash card is created.
-[^4]:Refer to [this](https://github.com/tangent3D/Z-FIGHTER/blob/main/SPLD/readme.md) page for information about modifying Z-FIGHTER's memory map.
+[^5]:Refer to [this](https://github.com/tangent3D/Z-FIGHTER/blob/main/SPLD/readme.md) page for information about modifying Z-FIGHTER's memory map.